 About a 5-minute walk from Takaosanguchi Station

 Why not take a day trip to the closest mountain to Tokyo?
 Less than an hour away from Shinjuku, Mt.
 Takao provides great views of the Kantō region and Mt.
 Fuji.
-In spring, those views can get even more picturesque with cherry blossoms framing the sights.
+In spring, those views can get even more lovely, with cherry blossoms framing the sights.

 6. Sotobori Park